janeswh/ca_imaging_analysis/app/install_win.md

     ![](https://github.com/janeswh/ca_imaging_analysis/blob/main/app/assets/win/win2.png)

 4. Download the web app [here](https://pitt-my.sharepoint.com/personal/cheetham_pitt_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fcheetham%5Fpitt%5Fedu%2FDocuments%2FCheetham%20lab%2Froi%5Fanalysis%5Fapp%5Ftest%2Ezip&parent=%2Fpersonal%2Fcheetham%5Fpitt%5Fedu%2FDocuments%2FCheetham%20lab) and unzip the file contents.
-There will be two folders: the cleanedup_files are example test data, and the roi_app_x.y.z folder contains the actual web app.
+There will be two folders: the cleanedup_files are example test data, and the roi_app folder contains the actual web app.

-    1. Move the roi_app_x.y.z folder into the same folder that contains all the experiments that you want to analyze.
+    1. Move the roi_app folder into the same folder that contains all the experiments that you want to analyze.
 The app will be able to access anything that’s in the same directory as itself, so you can place the roi_app folder in as high of a directory as you want.
 Example shown below:

     ![](https://github.com/janeswh/ca_imaging_analysis/blob/main/app/assets/win/win3.png)